noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - enables private access to Lambda APIs without an internet gateway, NAT device, VPN connection or Direct Connect connection
     - instances in the VPC dont require a public ip addr to communicate with lambda apis
     - traffic between the VPC and lambda does not leave the aws network

+### build and deploy fns

+- lambda console editor:
+  - simple one-offs that dont require local development or custom packages
+  - each save auto creates and deployes a deployment package
+    - i.e. always start in TEST account and disable any triggers until ready for prod
+- IDE toolkit
+- CLI
+- SDKs
+- deployment packages
+  - container images: generally pushed to elastic container registry
+  - zip files: generally pushed to an s3 bucket